EmaChini/aamas2025/README.md

 ```

 **Key folders:**
+- `tool/gui/`: Source code and assets for the graphical user interface (GUI).
+- `tool/src/`: Main source code for the tool, including core modules, APIs, experiments, and utilities.
+- `tool/tests/`: Test scripts for validating tool functionality.
 - `validation/CPI_generation/`: Scripts and notebooks for generating synthetic CPI processes.
 - `validation/cpi-to-prism/`: Scripts, models, and data for benchmarking with PRISM.
 - `validation/results/`: Databases and notebook for storing and analyzing experiment results.